 Regional Filming Fund (RFF)

 The Regional Filming Fund offsets costs associated with shooting in regional areas of NSW.
 Regional NSW is defined as all areas in NSW outside the Sydney Metro area (excluding the ACT).
-Click here for a map of the NSW local government areas and the Sydney Metro area.

 Please see below for quick reference funding GUIDELINES.
 See above for a downloadable PDF.